codatio/codat-docs/docs/other/portal/account-management.md

 If you have forgotten your password and are looking to reset it:

 1. Click **Forgot your password?** on the sign-in screen.
-2. Next, enter the email you registered with.
+2. Enter the email you registered with.
 3. Finally, click **Send reset email**.

 You will shortly receive an email with detailed steps required to reset your password.